dictation-toolbox/Caster/docs/readthedocs/Caster_Settings/companion_config.md

 # Companion Rules

 ​    The `companion_config.toml` allows you to set multiple rules as companions.
-A child companion `MergeRules ` grammar is linked to its parent `MergeRules ` grammar Enabled/Disabled state.
+A child companion `MappingRules` grammar is linked to its parent `MergeRules` grammar Enabled/Disabled state.
 When the parent grammar state changes so does it's child companions.

 - Enabling a parent rule with a companion enables them both
 - Disabling the rule which enabled the companion disables the companion